 Traveling with the team is always a privilege, and that is even more true when we attend events that require an overnight stay.
+Team 2910 endeavors to make all our team members feel reasonably safe and comfortable while traveling.
+If you have any concerns, please contact Coach Branson.

-- Team 2910 expects that students will follow all EPS rules for overnight travel as pertains to hotel rooms, room arrangements, conduct in hotels and event spaces, and while traveling.
-We will update students and families on the most current rules during the mandatory family meeting held prior to traveling. - Students must be in their assigned rooms by bed check and may not leave the room until wake-up call, except in case of emergency. - Students must respect quiet times and lights out times designated by the hotel, by chaperones, and/or by hotel roommates. - Students who do not comply with EPS/Team 2910 rules for overnight travel may be asked to leave the event.
+- Team 2910 expects that students will follow all EPS/JHS rules for overnight travel as pertains to hotel rooms, room arrangements, conduct in hotels and event spaces, and while traveling. - If students wish to gather socially or for school or team purposes prior to bed check, they may do so in a designated common space with a coach's express permission.
+Doors to the space must remain wide open (not propped) during this time. - Students must be in their assigned rooms by bed check and may not leave the room until wake-up call, except in case of emergency. - Students must respect quiet times and lights out times designated by the hotel, by chaperones, and/or by hotel roommates. - Students who do not comply with EPS/ Team 2910 rules for overnight travel may be asked to leave the event.
 If a student is dismissed from an event, any resulting costs for the student's supervised return home are solely the family's obligation.
-This includes both instate and out-of-state travel.
+This includes both in-state and out-of-state travel.